Class Research Project Poster Day

 The Forum is the campus-wide event to celebrate individualized scholarly activities done by undergraduates.

-Held twice per year, The Forum is geared towards student research and scholarly projects that may be multi-semester projects, senior honors/capstone projects, or other faculty-mentored scholarly activities.
-Approximately 350+ students participate from a variety of disciplines across campus.
-Projects are shared in a ‘display’ format.
-Most students will do research poster presentations; however, students with art and design work can display their work with an explanatory poster/sign.
+The Forum is geared towards student research and creative scholarly projects that may be multi-semester projects, senior honors/capstone projects, or other faculty-mentored scholarly activities.
+At the Spring Forum, approximately 350+ students participate from a variety of disciplines across campus.
+Projects are typically shared in a ‘display’ format; however, with the transition to online presentations many students are also choosing to include video presentations for the digital forums.
+The Forum is not only for STEM students, students in art, humanities and the social sciences are not only invited, they are encouraged to present their projects and scholarly activities.

 All projects must have a visual element central to the work.
 The Visual Art & Design Committee will have final approval of projects and display requests.